rezkhaleghi/pj-player/README.md

 2. **Install Dependencies** (if not already installed):

    - Install Dependencies Manually
-   - OR Run the install.sh script in bin Directory (Assuming your in the /pj-player Directory)
+   - OR Run the install.sh (for macos: install-macos.sh) script in bin Directory (Assuming your in the /pj-player Directory)

    ```sh